 The physical and documentary evidence for the existence of Treblinka, Belzec, and Sobibor includes:

 - Photographs taken by Kurt Franz, the last commandant of Treblinka, which show the gas chamber buildings, excavators, and mass graves.
 There are also photographs from Belzec while it was operational, although they do not show the death camp area.

-- Railroad transport lists which detail transports of Jews who were shipped to Treblinka, Belzec and Sobibor.
+- Railroad transport lists, which detail Jewish transports sent to Treblinka, Belzec, and Sobibor.

-- Documents relating to the acquisition and use of heavy excavating equipment for digging mass graves and exhuming the bodies of the murdered Jews for cremation in these camps.
-There are also documents about the handling of the clothing and possessions stolen from the Jews.
+- Documents relating to the acquisition and use of heavy excavating equipment.
+The Nazis and their collaborators used this equipment for digging mass graves and exhuming bodies for cremation.
+There are also documents detailing the possessions that the Nazis stole from their victims.

-- Aerial reconnaissance photographs taken of the sites of Treblinka, Belzec and Sobibor which were taken after the camps were demolished.
-In the case of Treblinka the photographs show traces of the gas chamber buildings and camp features that correlate with the photographs taken by Franz and survivor eyewitness evidence.
+- Aerial reconnaissance photographs of Treblinka, Belzec, and Sobibor, which were taken after the Nazis tore the camps down.
+In the case of Treblinka, the photographs show traces of the gas chamber buildings and other camp buildings.
+These arial photos correlate with the photographs taken by Franz and are corroborated by survivor eyewitness testimony.

-- Archeological studies and forensic examinations have been conducted on all three sites.
-The investigations in Sobibor and Treblinka are ongoing.
+- Researchers have conducted archeological studies and forensic examinations at all three sites.
+The investigations at Sobibor and Treblinka are still ongoing.

 Memorial at the Sobibor concentration camp.
 Photo Credit: United States Holocaust Memorial Museum, courtesy of Adam Kaczowski

 Ditlieb Felderer, “Auschwitz Notebook: Certain Impossibilities of the ‘Gerstein Statement,’” Journal of Historical Review, Volume 1(1), Spring 1980 at http://www.ihr.org/jhr/v01/v01p-69_Felderer.html.